numpy/numpy/doc/source/glossary.rst

        structuring NumPy code to leverage it.

    view
-       Without changing underlying data, NumPy can make one array masquerade as any number of other arrays with different types, shapes, and even content.
-This is much faster than creating those arrays.
+       Without touching underlying data, NumPy can make one array appear to change its datatype and shape.

-       An array created this way is a `view`, and the performance gain often makes an array created as a view preferable to one created as a new array.
+       An array created this way is a `view`, and NumPy often exploits the performance gain of using a view versus making a new array.

-       But because a view shares data with the original array, a write in one array can affect the other, even though they appear to be different arrays.
-If this is an problem, a view can't be used; the second array needs to be physically distinct -- a ``copy``.
+       A potential drawback is that writing to a view can alter the original as well.
+If this is a problem, the NumPy instead needs to create a physically distinct array -- a `copy`.

        Some NumPy routines always return views, some always return copies, some may return one or the other, and for some the choice can be specified.